 Information is given to all vessels whenever necessary, when they report or when a vessel so requests.
 The information to vessels comprises matters which affect the vessels’ safe and smooth navigation.
 Examples of such information are other vessels in the VTS area, circumstances and the condition of the aids to navigation and channels.
 The VTS monitors the vessel movements and when necessary informs vessels about any dangers threatening them.

-The service Information is provided in all channel sections in VTS Areas.
+The service Information is provided in all fairway sections in VTS Areas.